 By Alicia Melis and Daniel Read

-Outrage flew across social media when it emerged that upmarket fashion label Burberry had burned more than £28 million of clothes, handbags, shoes and cosmetics.
+Outrage flew across social media in 2018 when it emerged that upmarket fashion label Burberry had burned more than £28 million of clothes, handbags, shoes and cosmetics.

 “This is just disgusting, there are so many options available to donate or recycle unsold stock,” wrote JDA on Twitter.